 query: Evaluates a query string and returns a list of data set meta infos about available data that fulfils the query.
-A query string consists of a geometry in the form of a wkt string, a start time in UTC format, an end time in UTC format, and a comma-separated list of data types.
+A query string consists of a geometry in the form of a wkt string, a start time in UTC format, and a comma-separated list of data types.

-provides\data\type: True, if the meta info provider is apt for this data.
+provides_data_type: True, if the meta info provider is apt for this data.
 Returning true here does not necessarily mean that data of this type is currently stored.

+'''

-get\provided\data\types: Returns a list of all data types that this meta info provider supports.
+get_provided_data_types: Returns a list of all data types that this meta info provider supports.

+'''

-\get\parameters\as\dict: A private method that will return the parameters that are needed to reconstruct the meta info provider.
+get_parameters_as_dict: A private method that will return the parameters that are needed to reconstruct the meta info provider.
 The parameters will eventually be written to the data stores file.
-Shall correspond to the dictionary handed in by the MetaInfoProviderAccessors's create\from\parameters.
+Shall correspond to the dictionary handed in by the MetaInfoProviderAccessors's create_from_parameters.

-can\update: Shall return true when entries about data available on the file system can be added to this meta info provider.
+can_update: Shall return true when entries about data available on the file system can be added to this meta info provider.

 update: Hands in a data set that has been put to the file system.
 The meta info provider is expected to store this information and retrieve it when it meets an incoming query.
-If this is not implemented, make sure that can\update returns false.
+If this is not implemented, make sure that can_update returns false.

 remove: Shall remove the entry associated with the data set meta info from the provider's registry.
-If this is not implemented, make sure that can\update returns false.
+If this is not implemented, make sure that can_update returns false.

+'''

-get\all\data: Shall return data set meta infos about all available data.
+get_all_data: Shall return data set meta infos about all available data.

+'''